terra-money/classic-core/docs/guide/validators.md

 You should also be able to see your validator on the Terra Station.
 You are looking for the `bech32` encoded `address` in the `~/.terrad/config/priv_validator.json` file.

 {% hint style="warning" %}
 To be in the validator set, you need to have more total voting power than the 100th validator.
 {% endhint %}

+## Halting Your Validator

+When attempting to perform routine maintenance or planning for an upcoming coordinated upgrade, it can be useful to have your validator systematically and gracefully halt.
+You can achieve this by either setting the `halt-height` to the height at which you want your node to shutdown or by passing the `--halt-height` flag to `terrad`.
+The node will shutdown with a zero exit code at that given height after committing the block.

 ## Common Problems

 ### Problem \#1: My validator has `voting_power: 0`

 Your validator has become auto-unbonded.
-In Soju and Columbus networks, we unbond validators if they do not vote on `50` of the last `100` blocks.
-Since blocks are proposed every ~2 seconds, a validator unresponsive for ~100 seconds will become unbonded.
+In Soju and Columbus networks, we unbond validators if they do not vote on `9500` of the last `10000` blocks.
+Since blocks are proposed every ~5 seconds, a validator unresponsive for ~13 hours will become unbonded.
 This usually happens when your `terrad` process crashes.

 Here's how you can return the voting power back to your validator.
 First, if `terrad` is not running, start it up again: